What has nine holes, big teeth and looks like it’s about to gobble up all the Hanukkah candles?

 According to Dov, the best part of Hanukkah is “spinning the dreidel — and getting all the gelt!”
 Gelt is the foil-wrapped chocolate reward for winning the ancient spinning-top game.

 Binyamin agrees, but he’s also really looking forward to the latkes, traditional potato pancakes fried in oil.

-Danielle recognizes that Hanukkah is a very minor holiday in the Jewish tradition, but doesn’t mind adding fanfare if it helps her kids join in on the seasonal fun.
+Danielle recognizes that Hanukkah is a very minor holiday in the Jewish tradition, but doesn’t mind adding fanfare, like the shiny dinosaur Hanukkah menorah, if it helps her kids join in on the seasonal fun.